 You will be paid for your normal working hours and any training that is part of your apprenticeship.

 Salaries are set by individual employers and in the majority of cases you'll be paid significantly more than the NMW, especially if undertaking a higher or degree apprenticeship.
-For example, the BBC pays an annual salary of £17,015 to apprentices on its business management higher apprenticeship, while Capgemini and Nestlé pay an annual salary between £16-17,000 for their business degree and management degree apprenticeships respectively.
+For example, the BBC pays an annual salary of £17,060 to apprentices working in London on its business management higher apprenticeship.

 As well as additional employee benefits such as discounted travel you'll also get at least 20 days of paid holiday per year, plus bank holidays.